TishanGamage/TishanGamage/README.md

 <div>
  <p>
 I'm Tishan Dhanuja, an aspiring developer eager to dive into the world of coding.
 I've always been captivated by technology and its ability to shape the future.
-As a trainee developer, I'm here to absorb knowledge, tackle challenges, and grow alongside this incredible team.<br>
+As a trainee developer, I'm here to absorb knowledge, tackle challenges, and grow alongside this incredible team.

-<b>>Excited to get started! </b>
+<b>Excited to get started!</b>
 </p>
 </div>